Ero-232/2024-Fall-DSA-210-/readme.md

 # Project: Personal Expense Analysis for 2024-Fall-DSA-210

 ## Overview
-The code and data for my DSA 210 project from the fall semester of 2024 are in this repository.
-The project's goal is to examine my personal expenses from October 1st to December 30th, look for trends, and assess transaction behaviors to find correlations between variables like time, quantity, and transaction category.
+Thıs ıs my Fall 2024 DSA 210 Semester project.
+The project's goal is to examine my personal expenses from October 1st to December 30th, and assess transaction behaviors to find correlations between variables like time, quantity, and   the transactions category.

 ---